 If a search is conducted during the course of a legal arrest, any evidence of criminal activity that is found is generally permissible in court.
 Police are allowed to search a person who is being arrested, as well as any areas surrounding them within arm’s reach.
-Arrest search exceptions are permitted for the safety of arresting officers who may find weapons or other potentially hazardous items that could harm them.
+This exception is permitted to ensure the safety of arresting officers who may find weapons or other potentially hazardous items that could harm them.

 In some cases, a person may consent to a search by law enforcement.
 Police do not require a warrant when they have the individual’s permission to search their person or property.
-While it may seem like consenting to a search will prove your innocence, it’s best not to give consent and to wait for a warrant instead.
+While it may seem like consenting to a search will prove your innocence, it is often advisable to not to give consent and to wait for a warrant instead.
 If you are not under arrest, politely ask if you are free to go following a traffic stop.
-Without further evidence that you’ve committed a crime, it is unlawful for police to detain you.
+Without further evidence that you’ve committed a crime, it is unlawful for police to continue to detain you.

 The plain view exception gives law enforcement the ability to seize evidence in a warrantless search in certain situations involving a residence as well.
 Police called to a home to investigate a domestic disturbance, only to find marijuana plants growing in plain sight, can argue that they didn’t require a search warrant to seize them as evidence of a crime.

 The original purpose for police to be present at the property must be lawful.
-Police cannot simply enter a random yard and use the plain view exception, but if they are there to serve a valid warrant and see evidence of another crime, they can seize it.
+Police cannot simply enter a random yard and use the plain view exception, but if they are there to serve a valid warrant to obtain evidence of another crime, they can seize it.